Wycombe Wanderers Club Profile

 only to yo-yo straight back up again, repeating their previous third place position, this time by a single point.

 In the summer of 2012, shortly after they'd been relegated once again, owner Steve Hayes decided to sell out, and the end result was that Wycombe Wanderers' Supporters Trust - backed by a loan from Chairboys long-standing Chairman Ivor Beeks and a couple of other local businessmen - bought the club outright.
-Since then they've had two extremely mixed seasons - surviving relegation on goal difference during 2013-14 as they sent Bristol Rovers down, and then suffering a League Two play-off final defeat during 2014-15 as they lost on penalties to Southend.
-In nine of the last twelve seasons, they've been involved in either a relegation or a promotion scrap - even their 2015-16 season 13th placed finish for long periods saw them on the edge of the play-off spots, even if things eventually fizzled out.
-This season suggests more of the same as Wanderers push for another play-offs slot.
+Immediatey after that they had two extremely mixed seasons - surviving relegation on goal difference during 2013-14 as they sent Bristol Rovers down, and then suffering a League Two play-off final defeat during 2014-15 as they lost on penalties to Southend.
+In ten of the last thirteen seasons, they've been involved in either a relegation or a promotion scrap - even their 2015-16 season 13th placed finish for long periods saw them on the edge of the play-off spots, whilst for the 2016-17 campaign, they fell only at the final hurdle, with a 9th placed finish seeing them just one point outside.
+This season implies more of the same, with them bouncing in and out of the top seven at present.

 Back to Top of Page